nuthanc/react/streams/client/README.md

     * Remove state initialization at the top of the class
     * Dispatch action in 'then' statement and remove setState
     * In renderAuthButton, change state to props

+### Fixed Action Types
+* New file in actions called types.js
+* Using constants to catch the error in case of missed letters
+* Then in actions index.js and reducers authReducer.js, import and use those constants